Zhangjt9317/Biofuel-Group-Project/README.md

 ### Requirements

 Our code could only run in the PC mode because some of the packages are only available on a PC interface.
+Please check package availability before running the code.

 ### Installation